GenerGener/Candida_auris/README.md

-# Thanks for stoping by our poster and repo!
+# Thanks for stopping by our poster and repo!